netarchivesuite/solrwayback/README.md

 ### Faster indexing
 A powerful laptop can handle up to 8 simultaneous indexing processes with Solr running on the same laptop.
-Using an SSD for the Solr-index will speed up indexing and also improve search/playback performance.
+Using an SSD for the Solr-index will speed up indexing and also improve search/playback performance drastically.

-#### Solrwayback control GUI (Windows only)
-For Windows users there is a executable GUI setup program that will start tomcat/solr and copy properties to the home directory.
-From the GUI you can select WARC files with a file choose and start indexing.
-Click the /addOn/SolrSetup.exe file to start GUI.

-For more information see: https://github.com/MadsGreen/SolrSetup/

 ### 4) SEARCHING AND ADDITIONAL FEATURES
 Click the question mark in the search-field to get help with the search syntax for more complex queries and using